-Let me back track.
-Ordinarily, sea-level fireweed blooms in August, but this year it is already in full bloom.
-I believe its early appearance may have to do high-70s and lower-80 temperature days of full sunshine we experienced in the last week of June.
+Let me backtrack.
+Ordinarily, sea-level fireweed blooms in August, but this year (July, 2019) it is already in full bloom.
+I believe its early appearance may a result of the high-70s and lower-80s degrees days of full sunshine we experienced in the last week of June.
 Very, very, very unusual.
 Based on its past history, there is a saying, “when the fireweed turns to cotton, summer will soon be forgotten,” – meaning winter is 6 to 8 weeks away.
-Hum!
+Hmmmm!
 Winter in August?

 Beach Pea: Grows in beach gravel from Southern California to the Arctic Ocean, across most of Canada, and many Northern US States.
 Blooms May to August.
 Young shoots are edible.
 The whole pea pod is edible if harvested early.
 You can also shuck the peas of older pods and eat them raw, boiled, steamed, stir-fried or sautéed.
 Not all wild peas are edible so positively identify your peas before injecting them.
 This potent purple pretty is found along the upper reaches of Sandy Beach on Douglas Island as well as the City’s North Douglas Trail beach.

-Chocolate Lily AKA Indian Rice: The dark purple to brown flower turn off most of us, but its unsavory aroma attracts a pollinating fly.
+Chocolate Lily AKA Indian Rice: The dark purple to brown flower turns off most of us, but its unsavory aroma attracts a pollinating fly.
 Color and/or smell are nature’s means for attracting pollinators.
-Abundant in moist coastal-near meadows, including sub-alpine meadows, this lily has been food source for Southeast Alaska’s indigenous people for eons.
-This lily’s roots resemble a sticky rice ball and harvested in theof the chocolate lily is beautiful to behold, but stinky to smell.
+Abundant in moist coastal-near meadows, including sub-alpine meadows, this lily has been a food source for Southeast Alaska’s indigenous people for eons.
+This lily’s roots resemble a sticky rice ball when harvested, however the chocolate lily is beautiful to behold, but stinky to smell.
 Its musky scent may fall after the flower dies out when the roots are storing starch and sugar.
 The root ball is prepared and eaten in much the same way rice is prepared.
 Voles enjoy eating them as well.

 One gardener’s weed is another gardener’s flower.
 These showy “flowers” are the first abundant color to burst forth in early spring in Southeast Alaska.
-All of this plant is edible and many Alaskan harvest dandelions for salads and the flowers for wine, jelly and even coffee.
+All of this plant is edible and many Alaskans harvest dandelions for salads and the flowers for wine, jelly and even coffee.
 Dandelion greens can be eaten raw, steamed, boiled, sautéed or braised.
 To make dandelion coffee, roast the roots for four hours or until dark brown and cracking.
 Then grind them and prepare as you would regular coffee.
 Full of antioxidants.
 Dandelions are a spring delicacy for black bears.
 Check out this fun video on dandelions on KTUU TV.
-Native to Europe; widespread throughout North America; on lawns, pastures, meadows, roadsides fields.
+Native to Europe, they are widespread throughout North America on lawns, pastures, meadows, roadsides and fields.